adjust/adobe_air_sdk/README.md

 ### <a id="deeplinking-deferred">Deferred deep linking scenario

-While deferred deep linking is not supported out of the box on Android and iOS, our adjust SDK makes it possible.
+While deferred deep linking is not supported out of the box on Android and iOS, our Adjust SDK makes it possible.

-In order to get info about the URL content in a deferred deep linking scenario, you should set a callback method on the `AdjustConfig` object which will receive one `String` parameter where the content of the URL will be delivered.
+In order to get information about the URL content in a deferred deep linking scenario, you should set a callback method on the `AdjustConfig` object, which will receive one `String` parameter where the content of the URL will be delivered.
 You should set this method on the config object by calling the method `setDeferredDeeplinkDelegate`:

 ```actionscript
 var appToken:String = "{YourAppToken}";
 var environment:String = Environment.SANDBOX;

 var adjustConfig:AdjustConfig = new AdjustConfig(appToken, environment);

 adjustConfig.setDeferredDeeplinkDelegate(deferredDeeplinkDelegate);